UBIFS FAQ and HOWTO

 Then in the Linux configuration menu, go to "File systems" -> "Miscellaneous filesystems", and mark the "UBIFS file system support" check-box.
 UBIFS may be either compiled into the kernel or be built as a kernel module.

-How to mount UBIFS?
+How do I mount UBIFS?

 The modern way of mounting UBIFS is mounting UBI volume character device nodes, e.g.: